Arannamoy-Mondal/Arannamoy-Mondal/README.md

 ## About Me

 - 🌱 I’m currently learning and exploring new technologies.
+Like as Blockchain, Smart Contracts.
 - 🔭 I’m currently working on various exciting projects.
 - 💬 Ask me about JavaScript, Python, and Web Development.